daattali/beautiful-jekyll/TheInstructors.md

 ## Jenny M. Muñoz

 Jenny is a graduate student in the Zoology Department at UBC and member of the Jankowski Lab.
-She was born in Colombia and has tons of field experience in the Andes and Amazonian lowlands.
+She had worked in Tropical ecoystems during the last 7 years in both the Andes and Amazonian lowlands.
+Jenny is interested in species interactions, particularly  mutualisms that occurs in tropical communities.

 ## Santiago David